x

 5. Mix quickly to make it foam.

-6. Put in air-proof containers – or plastic wraps – and keep in the fridge.
+6. Put in airtight containers or plastic wrap and keep in the fridge.

 Notes:

-• You can replace a part volume of butter with margarine, but don’t replace all the butter or it will kill the taste!
+• You can replace part of the butter with margarine, but don’t replace all of it, or it will kill the taste!

-• If fresh herbs and spices are not available, you can make use of dried ones by taking care to reduce their amount (around 1/3 instead, because dried herbs are more strong and fragrant).
+• If fresh herbs and spices are not available, you can use dried ones, but reduce the amount (about 1/3, since dried herbs are stronger and more fragrant).

 • The English mustard can be replaced by any type of mustard.